harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 The simplest kind of periodic motion is a **circular periodic motion**, where an object moves in a circle at constant speed and angle increases uniformly.
 - e.g. clock hands, rotating wheels, planets (idealized)

+> [!important] A periodic motion that is composed of two or more incommensurate frequencies is called a **Quasi-Periodic Motion**.
+> Examples :
+> - Planetary orbits with perturbations
+> - Rotating objects with wobble
+> -

 ## Simple Harmonic Motion